Updated November 27, 2019

 A customer-owned system is not cost-effective compared to utility electric power, but when combined with other considerations become more attractive and economical.
 Government subsidies, tax rebates/exemptions, the time of day value of summertime PV power, the enhanced value of "Green" power to a utility, etc. can and have made PV systems practical in Arizona.

 The value of a PV system's electricity will depend on how much you pay your utility for electricity and how much your utility will pay you for any excess that you generate.
 The average cost of electricity from Arizona utilities is displayed on the chart below.
 Net metering is the mechanism by which Arizona utilities pay customers for any excess solar electricity they generate.
 The Arizona Corporation Commission allows for a kilowatt-hour (kWh) credit at the utility's retail rate for each solar kWh not used by the customer and fed back into the grid.
+The net metering described in this paragraph and the next paragraph is no longer offered by most Arizona utilities, but existing net metering customers are grandfathered.
 At the end of each month any net excess solar generation is carried over to the customer's next bill.
 Any remaining credits on the customer's last monthly bill on an annual basis will be paid to the customer, via check or billing credit, at the utility's avoided cost payment.

 This net metering arrangement was implemented as a way to help encourage PV system interconnection.
 It allows system-owners to offset some of the costs of purchased electric power by selling surplus electric power back to the utility.
 In an Off-Grid situation this excess power is typically stored in a battery bank for later use, but in a grid connected system with net metering, the excess power can be "sold" to the utility for use by other customers, and is generally an offset to the purchased power (such as night-time use).